godotengine/godot-docs/tutorials/shaders/shader_reference/spatial_shader.rst

 written to in the ``fragment()`` function to calculate the lighting for you (subject to the render mode).

 The ``light()`` function is called for every light in every pixel.
 It is called within a loop for each light type.
+Keep in mind the ``light()`` function only runs for pixels that are affected by at least one light source, and is completely skipped for pixels that are not hit by any light and shadow.
+You can use this to create different behavior for lit and unlit pixels in your shader.

 Below is an example of a custom ``light()`` function using a Lambertian lighting model: